msuleman7786/react-token/README.md

-Create a React login page and store the token in Local Storage
+Created a React login page and store the token in Local Storage